 Mitosis is specifically designed to distribute chromosomes equally.
-Mitosis distributes exact copies of genetic material so the daughter nuclei are genetically identical to each other and identical to the mother nucleus from which they came.
+Mitosis distributes exact copies of genetic material.
 The main function of mitosis is to increase the number of identical nuclei.
 When followed by cytokinesis, as it usually is, mitosis increases cell numbers.

-Many species, including some multicellular species, can reproduce by mitosis and when they do so they produce exact copies of the parents.
+Many species, including some multicellular species, can reproduce by mitosis.
 These are called clones and this method of reproduction is called asexual reproduction often called vegetative reproduction or vegetative propagation.
 All asexual reproduction (cloning, vegetative reproduction and vegetative propagation) is mitotic reproduction.